kitschpatrol/tldraw-cli/readme.md

 The .tldr file format is also JSON under the covers, but the `--format json` flag will yield a slightly different format than `--format tldr`. `--format json` is equivalent to what's produced via the tldraw\.com "☰ → Edit → Export As → JSON" menu item.

+I'm not completely clear on the use-case for this format, but since tldr.com supports it, so too shall `tldraw-cli`.

 ## API usage

 The conversion tool's functionality is also exposed as a module for use in TypeScript or JavaScript Node projects.